lmiller1990/electic/posts/20200920_Lazily_Evaluated_Formulas_and_a_useSheet_Composable.md

 In the previous post, we build a nice little UI layer on top of our spreadsheet engine.
 The UI is currently read only - our goal will be to allow the user to update cells now, as well as implement basic support for formulas (such as `=SUM(a1, b1)`).
-We will create a `useSpreadsheet` composable, and explore some optimizations using lazily evaluated functions.
+We will create a `useSheet` composable, and explore some optimizations using lazily evaluated functions.

 You can find the [completed source code here](https://github.com/lmiller1990/spreadsheet).